-Two of those no-account boys had to help me with all the stacks of breakfast dishes.
-Most the time, I had to do it all by myself and I hated it.
-While we worked, we had a contest to see who could put the most ribbon candy in their mouths.
+Two of those no-account boys had to help me with all the stacks of breakfast dishes. and that, in itself, was a Christmas miracle.
+I almost never had any help with those dadgummed dishes.
+This morning while we worked, we had a contest to see who could put the most ribbon candy in their mouths.

-I don’t know who won cause we sucked and slurped on it with our mouths gapped open and our eyes bugging out just like a dog when you pulled his ears way back.
-After a while, we busted out laughing and about choked to death on candy juice.
+I don’t know who won cause we sucked and slurped on it with our mouths gaped open and our eyes bugging out just like a dog when you pulled his ears way back.
+After a while, we busted out laughing and near choked to death on candy juice.

 Dad said, “Hey,” at us in a low, gruff voice.
 We knew that meant stop right now or get your rear ends whooped, so we hid and did it one more time.